i0ntempest/Adobe-Downloader/readme-en.md

 ### **Explanation of relevant error codes**

-- 2700: It is unlikely to occur unless the Setup component processing fails
+- 2700: This is unlikely to occur, unless the Setup component processing fails

-- 107: The downloaded file architecture is inconsistent with the system architecture or the installation file is damaged.
-It is unlikely to occur in version 1.3.0
+- 107: The downloaded file architecture does not match the system architecture or the installation file is damaged

-- 103: There is a permission problem.
-It is unlikely to occur in version 1.3.0
+- 103: Permission issues, please ensure the Helper status is normal

-- 182: The file is incomplete or damaged, version 1.3.0 is unlikely to appear
+- 182: The downloaded file is not complete or damaged, or the Setup component does not match the product, please download X1a0He CC
-- 133: Insufficient system disk space
+- 133: System disk space is insufficient
-- -1: The Setup component was not processed or failed to process, please contact the developer
+- -1: Setup component is not processed or processed failed, please contact the developer
 - 195: The downloaded product does not support your current system
+- 146: Please grant Adobe Downloader full disk permission in the Mac system settings
-- 255: The Setup component needs to be updated, please contact the developer to resolve
+- 255: Installation failed, please contact the developer

 ### Questions about the Setup Component